sophie-katz/prelude/docs/Contributing.md

 - **Clone:** Clone the source code from this repo.
 - **Open:** Open this directory in VS Code.
 - **Enter Dockerized environment:** Click the green button on the bottom left of the VS Code window, and then select "Reopen in Container".
 See [https://code.visualstudio.com/docs/remote/containers](https://code.visualstudio.com/docs/remote/containers) for more details.
   - It will take a while when done for the first time as it needs to download and build Docker images.
-Click "Show log" to see progress.
+Click "show log" to see progress.
   - Once it completes, VS Code will be running inside a Dockerized development environment.
 Any code running inside VS Code is guaranteed to behave exactly the same as in production.
   - It will also start up third party services which will run alongside Portobello and allow it to run as in production.